Colorado

 | Children's data violation (intentional) | Up to $7,500 per affected minor |

-The $500,000 cap for a related series of violations was removed in 2019 through HB 19-1289, meaning there is no ceiling on total penalties for widespread violations.
+The $500,000 aggregate cap for a related series of violations was removed in 2019 by HB 19-1289.
+There is now no ceiling on total penalties for widespread violations.

-From July 1, 2023, through January 1, 2025, the CPA included a 60-day cure period.
-If the Attorney General or a district attorney determined a violation could be remedied, they were required to send a letter giving the violator 60 days to fix the issue before taking enforcement action.
+From July 1, 2023, through January 1, 2025, the CPA included a mandatory 60-day cure period.
+During that window, before pursuing enforcement the AG or district attorney was required to send a notice letter giving the alleged violator 60 days to cure a remediable violation.

-As of January 1, 2025, this mandatory cure period has expired.
-The Attorney General now has discretion to pursue enforcement action without first offering an opportunity to cure.
+As of January 1, 2025, the mandatory cure period has expired.
+The Attorney General now has full discretion to pursue enforcement action without first offering an opportunity to cure.
+This represents a substantial increase in enforcement risk for noncompliant businesses.

 Enforcement Record